 Curriculum

 In order to obtain the MSc degree in Chemical and Biochemical Engineering, the student must fulfil the following requirements:

-• Have passed general competence courses adding up to at least 30 ECTS points, subject to distribution requirements stated in the Curriculum section;
+• Have passed Polytechnical foundation courses adding up to at least 5 ECTS

-• Have passed technological specialization courses adding up to at least 30 ECTS points;
+• Have passed Programme specific courses adding up to at least 55 ECTS

-• Have completed a master thesis work of at least 30 ECTS points within the field of the general program;
+• Have performed a Master thesis of 30 ECTS points within the field of the general program

-• Have passed a sufficient number of elective courses to bring the total number of ECTS points of the entire study up to at least 120.
+• Have passed a sufficient number of Elective courses to bring the total number of ECTS of the entire study to 120 ECTS

+Curriculum